Volunteer in Bali

 As per our policies, it is obligatory for all of our volunteers to buy travel insurance before beginning their volunteer work.
 This is done so that our volunteers are kept safe from all types of dangers that may occur while volunteering abroad.
 Our main concern is the safety of our volunteers.
 If you need help finding a policy, IFRE can offer you reliable and comprehensive insurance for your trip.

-What vaccinations do I need to prior to traveling to Bali?
+What vaccinations do I need before traveling to Bali?

-Vaccinations are highly advisable for international volunteers due to the various health hazards you may encounter.
-We also advise you to use the Center for Disease Control traveler's health recommendations (www.cdc.gov.)
+Vaccinations are highly advisable for international volunteers due to the various health hazards they may encounter.

-What are the principle health risks in Bali?
+What are the principal health risks in Bali?

 One of the primary risks to your health while traveling in Bali is the high incidence of food and water-borne illnesses, leading to the popular phrase “Bali Belly”.
 Avoid drinking tap water and only drink or cook with bottled or boiled water.
 Avoid street vendors and questionable sources of food where the level of hygiene might not be up to par.

-Volunteers in Bali should avoid petting stray dogs and take care to wear insect repellant to reduce the risk of mosquito born infections.
-Also guard against sunburn and dehydration as Bali has a tropical climate.
-Avoid drinking the local spirit, “Arak”, as poisonings and deaths have occurred in travelers when drinking this concoction that was also laced with dangerous substances.
+Volunteers in Bali should avoid petting stray dogs and take care to wear insect repellent to reduce the risk of mosquito-borne infections.
+Also, guard against sunburn and dehydration as Bali has a tropical climate.
+Avoid drinking the local spirit, “Arak”, as poisonings and deaths have occurred in travelers when drinking this concoction, which was also laced with dangerous substances.

 For further readings: